webapps99/p2/README.md

 ----
 ## Demo

-Plan to attend Section to complete live demo.
+Plan to attend Section on Tuesday, October 7, @ 7:30pm EST to complete live demo.

 ----
 ## Details for Teaching Team